corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 TL;DR - this is a getting started Hands-On-Lab that walks you through our new JSON Schema code generation library and tools for C#.

+## Goals

+- Understand how to generate C# code from JSON schema, supporting the full capabilities of JSON Schema, using the `Corvus.Json.JsonSchema.TypeGeneratorTool`
+- Understand how to serialize and deserialize JSON documents using the generated code
+- Understand how to validate JSON documents against schema using the generated code
+- Understand how to navigate a JSON document using the generated code
+- Understand how to explore an unknown JSON document (or undocumented extensions) using the `Corvus.Json.ExtendedTypes`
+- Understand how to create new JSON documents using the generated code and `Corvus.Json.ExtendedTypes`.
+- Understand how to transform and compose JSON from various sources, without unncessary allocations or copying.

+## Context

 In my [previous post](https://endjin.com/blog/2021/05/csharp-serialization-with-system-text-json-schema), I introduced the concept behind our JSON object model extensions, built over [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-6.0).

 We also looked at how a code generation tool could take JSON Schema and emit a full-fidelity dotnet type model for that schema, including well-optimised schema validation, with great allocation and compute performance for common scenarios where traditional JSON serialization would be the norm.